L-U-C-K-Y/claude-code-action/gitlab/README.md

 - 🐛 **Bug Fixes**: Let Claude analyze and fix issues
 - 📝 **Documentation**: Generate or improve code documentation
 - 🔄 **Direct Integration**: Works within GitLab CI/CD pipelines
+- 💬 **Real-time Updates**: Claude updates comments with progress using MCP
+- 🔧 **Configurable Tools**: Control which tools Claude can use
+- 🎯 **Smart Replies**: Claude replies to existing comment threads

+## What's New

+### Recent Updates

+- **MCP Support**: Claude can now update comments in real-time with progress
+- **Smart Reply System**: Claude replies to existing comment threads instead of creating new comments
+- **Tool Configuration**: Control which tools Claude can access
+- **Better Context**: Claude sees all comments (triggers, context, resolved) for better understanding
+- **Environment Integration**: Uses GitLab CI environment variables automatically

+### How It Works

+1. **Trigger Detection**: When someone mentions `@claude`, the integration checks if Claude has already responded
+2. **Smart Replies**: Claude replies within the same discussion thread for better conversation flow
+3. **Progress Updates**: Using MCP, Claude can update its comment with real-time progress
+4. **Append Updates**: Final results are appended to the initial comment with timestamps

 ## Quick Start